fluree/docs.flur.ee/src/content/0.15.0/api/downloaded-endpoints/downloaded-examples.md

 ### /list-snapshots

 This lists all LOCAL snapshot for a particular ledger - it does not list snapshots on every transactor in the network.
-A snapshot file can be used to create a database from a snapshot (see [snapshotting](/docs/database-setup/snapshotting-a-database) and [new-db](#-new-db)).
+A snapshot file can be used to create a ledger from a snapshot (see [snapshotting](/docs/database-setup/snapshotting-a-database) and [new-db](#-new-db)).

 To list snapshots, simply send an empty POST request to the `/list-snapshots` endpoint.
-The below example checks for local snapshots of a database with network `dev` and ledger-id `main`.
+The below example checks for local snapshots of a ledger with network `dev` and ledger-id `main`.

 ```all
 Action: POST